 Telerik Test Studio is one of the best automation testing tools known for software performance testing, mobile app testing, and Web and desktop functional testing.
-Built as a Windows-based software testing tool in 2012, it follows a codeless approach and ensures an optimal app quality with the best results and addresses QA's top challenges efficiently.
+Built as a Windows-based automated software testing tool in 2012, it follows a codeless approach and ensures an optimal app quality with the best results and addresses QA's top challenges efficiently.

-Telerik Test Studio makes application testing more stable and reliable while keeping maintenance to a minimum.
+Telerik Test Studio makes application testing more stable and reliable while keeping test maintenance to a minimum.
 It provides cross-browser support, which is perfect for functional, load, and API testing.
 It creates, runs, and maintains functional tests for WPF applications as well, so developers can actually have it easy with Telerik Test Studio.

 - Enables smart hybrid element detection

 - Supports coding languages such as VB.net and C#